...

 Being abused could have a significant impact on someone, and if you’ve been unable to process or talk about the abuse until years later, you may be under the impression that it could be too late to report the abuse or claim compensation for the harm you’ve suffered because of it.
 This would not be the case, as our criminal injury compensation solicitors in Scotland can explain.

 If you suffered historic sexual assault or abuse and now feel ready to take action, you can still report historical abuse or assault to the police, and you may still be able to apply for criminal injuries compensation for the harm you’ve suffered.
 This is because there could be an exception to the criminal injury claims time limit for historical abuse cases.
-It could be argued that you were not able to report the abuse or assault as you were unable to process it until much later, and criminal injury solicitors covering Scotland could help to fight for the compensation you deserve for the traumatic experience you’ve been through.

 Robbery Victim Claims In Scotland

-Have you been the victim of a robbery in Scotland?
-Whether you’ve been injured in a mugging or a home burglary, this could be a very traumatic experience and it could lead to you suffering both physical and psychological harm.
 Criminal injury compensation solicitors covering Scotland could help you prove that you were a blameless victim of a robbery, and this could lead to you being awarded compensation, not just for the physical trauma you’ve sustained but also the emotional harm it has caused you.
-You may even be able to claim for costs associated with the robbery, such as loss of earnings, physical aids and more.
-You can learn more about criminal injuries compensation Scotland by contacting us today.

 Could Criminal Injury Solicitors Help Me If No One Has Been Caught Or Convicted?

-While you may be under the impression that the person/s who caused your injuries would have to be caught and convicted for you to be able to claim criminal injuries compensation for Scotland-based crimes, you may be surprised to learn that this is not the case.
+While you may be under the impression that the person/s who caused your injuries would have to be caught and convicted for you to be able to claim criminal injury compensation for Scotland-based crimes, you may be surprised to learn that this is not the case.
 If the crime has been reported, and you have suffered an injury as a blameless victim, and you meet CICA eligibility criteria, you could still claim compensation for your injuries.

 How Long Do I Have To Claim With A Solicitor For A Criminal Injury In Scotland?

 The usual criminal injury claims time limit is shorter than the personal injury claims time limit that applies to personal injury claims.
 You would usually only have 2 years from the date of the incident to claim compensation.
 However, there could be some exceptions to this.
-If you’re unable to make an application to the criminal injury compensation scheme in Scotland due to exceptional circumstances, or the evidence with your claim would not require extensive investigations by claims officers, your claim might be possible outside of the 2-year time limit.
+If you’re unable to make an application to the criminal injury compensation scheme in Scotland due to exceptional circumstances, or the evidence for your claim would not require extensive investigations by claims officers, your claim might be possible outside of the 2-year time limit.

 Other special exceptions could apply if you’re a child when the incident happens, and no parent or guardian claims on your behalf.
 You could usually have until your 20th birthday to claim in these cases.